createdotnet/API-Documentation/get-started.md

 3. Click on 'Developers & API'
 4. Click Create App

 Once you App has been created, you can generate an Auth Token by adding the App to the account's Connections.
+Continue reading for more information...

 ## Authentication

-Auth Tokens are linked to a single Create account and an API App and must be sent with every api request as an HTTP Header called 'X-Token'.
+Auth Tokens are linked to a single Create account and API App, and must be sent with every api request as an HTTP Header called 'X-Token'.

 You can generate a new Auth Token from your Create account;

 1. Login to your Create account
 2. Go to the 'Account' area in the top menu
 3. Click on the 'Connections' link.
-4. Click 'Add Account' and click on the required App
+4. Click 'Add Account' and click on the required API App

 You will now be provided with an Auth Token to be sent along side the App Token.